Scarborough, Maine

 Scarborough is a town in Cumberland County on the southern coast of the U.S. state of Maine.
 Located about 7 mi south of Portland, Scarborough is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.
-The population was 22,135 at the 2020 census, making it the most populous town (not city) in Maine.
+The population was 22,135 at the 2020 census, making it the most populous town in Maine.

 History

 In about 1630, John V. Stratton opened a trading post on Stratton Island in Saco Bay off Scarborough's shore.
 In 1631, the Plymouth Council for New England granted the "Black Point Patent" to Captain Thomas Cammock, nephew of the Earl of Warwick.
 Cammock built a house and began residence in 1635 on the 1500 acre tract of land, which extended from the Spurwink River to Black Point—today this area is known as Prouts Neck.
 While on a voyage to the West Indies, in 1643, Thomas Cammock died at Barbadoes.
 Having no heirs, his patent was conveyed to his wife, Margaret Cammock.
 Settlements developed at Black Point, Blue Point (i.e., Pine Point), Dunstan (i.e., West Scarborough) and Stratton Island.
 By 1650, there were fifty homes.
 The town offered excellent fishing and farming.
-On July 14, 1658, the Massachusetts General Court incorporated them all as Scarborough, named for Scarborough in Yorkshire, England.
+On July 14, 1658, the Massachusetts General Court incorporated all of those settlements as Scarborough, named for Scarborough in Yorkshire, England.

 At the outbreak of King Philip's War in 1675, Scarborough was an important coastal settlement with over one hundred houses and one thousand head of cattle.
 By 1676, the town had been laid to waste as a result of the war—some settlers were killed and others were taken hostage by the Native Americans.
 Subsequently, Massachusetts sent soldiers accompanied by Indian allies in 1677 to secure the town for resettlement.
 On June 29, 1677, while pursuing some Indians sent as a ruse, the company was ambushed by warriors under Chief Squandro.
 In the New England militia of nearly one hundred soldiers, fifty to sixty were left dead or mortally wounded.
 Among the casualties was Captain Benjamin Swett.
 Called the Battle at Moore's Brook.
 In 1681, a great fort was erected at Black Point.
 After several attempts to rebuild between guerrilla incursions during King William's War, the survivors evacuated in 1690 and moved south to Portsmouth, New Hampshire or Boston.